stanac/ArgoStore/docs/docs/docs/getting-started.md

 }
 ```

-Calling `dotnet run` you should get the output (you will of course get different ids):
+Calling `dotnet run` should result in the following output (with different ids):

 ```
 215d12d9-a307-41f5-815d-00c0f376df51: Mark Marco